Everything You Need to Know About the Inca Trail Hike

 Wait, 4 days?!
 You read correctly — this ain’t your grandma’s easy day hike.
 The Inca Trail can’t be completed in a day hike, but the reward is well worth the sacrifice (especially when you join an awesome group to do it).
 Overall the hike is considered moderate, but still includes hiking days up to 10 hours long and some serious elevation gain.

 The 26-mile trail begins at 8,530 feet elevation and climbs to nearly 14,000 feet at its highest point, Dead Woman’s Pass.
 This means elevation acclimation is very necessary and if you’ve ever dealt with altitude sickness in the past, you’ll want to think long and hard about that 14,000 feet altitude.
+It’s important to acclimate before doing the hike.
+Cusco has many hotels and hostels that you can call home while you get used to the altitude.

 One huge weight off your shoulders for this adventure?
 Literally, almost everything.
 Novice hikers and seasoned backpackers who are used to carrying all their own gear will be happy to hear that the tour companies take care of all the heavy lifting, other than personal belongings, and even provide meals for the duration of the trip.